Skip to main content

 Save System

-For you there won't be any difference on using Flash or SRAM saving as MD Engine manages that internally.
+For you there won't be any difference between using Flash or SRAM saving, as MD Engine manages that internally.

-You only need to select what you want on the settings menu, but nonetheless, we've outlined a few important things about each of the systems so all information is presented properly so you can choose the best option.
+You only need to select what you want in the settings menu.
+Nonetheless, we have outlined a few important things about each system so you can make an informed choice.

 Saving Procedure

-The saving procedure consists on either Game Data Save or Game Data Load events.
+The saving procedure consists of either Game Data Save or Game Data Load events.

 Each of these events takes a process script.